The UK DVDs from Network

 Whither Shall I Wander? with Jean Marsh, Simon Williams, Rosemary Anne Sisson and Jeremy Paul.

-Finally, wrapping up the extras is Russell Harty's documentary special from Boxing Day 1975 where he interviewed the cast on the Upstairs, Downstairs set as the series came to a close (please see my Documentaries page for further information on this).
+Finally, wrapping up the extras is Russell Harty's documentary special from Boxing Day 1975 where he interviewed the cast on the Upstairs, Downstairs set as the series came to a close.

 Hopefully, now they have finished all five seasons of Upstairs, Downstairs, Network will consider the spin-off Thomas & Sarah for the same treatment.
 Could one even begin to hope for an interview with the ever-elusive John Alderton for this?